 In response to Raypak's concern regarding certification of equipment prior to distribution in commerce, DOE notes that in the March 2016 NOPR, DOE proposed a provision under 10 CFR 429.60 that would allow for certification of equipment not previously certified within 15 days of commissioning.
 This equipmentspecific provision overrides the general provision of 429.12 requiring certification prior to distribution in commerce.
 In response to Raypak's suggestion that DOE should prohibit representations of thermal efficiency based on field testing because the field testing would not yet have been performed to substantiate the representation, DOE notes that 42 U.S.C.
 6314(d)(1) requires that representations of efficiency be based on testing in accordance with the DOE test procedure.
-If a manufacturer wishes to make representations of efficiency, the commercial packaged boiler basic model must first be certified as having been tested and compliant with the standard, which can reflect testing either using the normal laboratory test for thermal or combustion efficiency (as applicable pursuant to 10 CFR 431.87) or using an alternative efficiency determination method (AEDM).
-Such an AEDM could be based on testing for the smallest model in a basic model line and applied to the larger models in order to certify compliance.
-Likewise, representations for a commercial packaged boiler model that has been previously certified using field test data could be made (i.e., a subsequently distributed unit of the same basic model).
+If a manufacturer wishes to make representations of efficiency, the commercial packaged boiler basic model must first be tested, which DOE permits through its regulations as either using the normal laboratory test for thermal or combustion efficiency (as applicable pursuant to 10 CFR 431.87) or using an alternative efficiency determination method (AEDM).
+Such an AEDM could be based on testing for the smallest model in a basic model line and applied to the larger models.
+Likewise, representations for a commercial packaged boiler model that has been previously field tested (i.e., a subsequently distributed unit of the same basic model) could be made based on that test data.

 DOE does not agree with Weil-McLain's suggestion that each installation of a field tested model would always need to be tested.
 If a commercial packaged boiler basic model is certified using the field test method, the manufacturer is certifying that each unit of that basic model complies with the applicable energy conservation standard as is the case with any basic model that uses the laboratory method (i.e., not field tested) of testing and certification.
 DOE believes that requiring the testing and certification of each unit of a basic model in the field would be unduly burdensome.
-If the manufacturer is uncomfortable with its certification due to uncertainty whether subsequent units will comply with the standard, the manufacturer may choose to test each subsequent unit.
+If the manufacturer is uncomfortable with its certification due to uncertainty whether subsequent units will comply with the standard, the manufacturer may choose to test each subsequent unit, but DOE does not require it to do so.